nzhagen/bibulous/doc/guidelines_for_writing_style_templates.rst

 **.N** [Not currently supported]

 **.null()** returns an undefined variable, forcing the string to be evaluated as "undefined".

+**.optionval(option_var)** returns the value of the option variable ``option_var``.
+If the option variable is undefined, then the operator returns the string used to mark undefined variables (i.e. the default is "???").
+It will allow the rest of the formatting commands to continue without aborting.

 **.ordinal()** creates an "ordinal" from a numerical field.
 Thus, if the field operated on is "1", "2", "3", or "4", then the operator will replace the template with "1st", "2nd", "3rd" or "4th".
 Any number above 4 simply has "th" appended to the end of it.
 Currently Bibulous does not support non-English locales for this function.
 (Anyone having suggestions of how this may be implemented without too much fuss should contact us!)